Melelem/melelem.utility.package/README.md

 ### Why should I update the package version?

 When pip installing, pip will only know that a new version of the package is available if you **set a new package version number higher than the old one**.
 Pip does not look at your code and compare the differences between the old and new code.
-If you make an update to the code of the metal package and forget to update the version number, pip will not know to install the new code.
+If you make an update to the code of the melelem package and forget to update the version number, pip will not know to install the new code.

 ## Package Releases